SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Technical Approach

+Then, in each iteration, we pick the cluster $k^*$ with the current largest ratio of frame $r(k)$ and update the video scores $S_m[j,:]$ for the remaining clusters $j$ (i.e., $r(j) \leq r(k^*)$) with the corresponding co-occurrence probability $P(j|k^*)$.
+Then we pop out $k^*$ and repeat the process for the remaining clusters.
+Details are in Algorithm~\ref{alg:selection}.
+By doing so we add global information from the whole dataset gradually into each individual video.
+Scores of clusters that are not strongly correlated with the dominating clusters in this video will be attenuated.
+The probabilistic update is inspired by Kalman filter where the new probability $R_m[j,:]$ is updated based on the observation $P(j|k^*)$ and old probability $S_m[j,:]$.

-\textbf{Estimating the temporal path and decoding.} Having the refined video score matrix, the final step is to decode the frame sequences into the sub-action segments.
+\textbf{Estimating the temporal path and decoding.} Having the refined video score matrix $R_m$, the final step is to decode the frame sequences into the sub-action segments.
 Assume that we have a known temporal path of the clusters $k_1 \rightarrow ... \rightarrow k_T$, then the decoding is to maximize the probability of the sequence following this path based on our refined video score matrix, i.e.,

-where, $p(x_{mn}|l_n=k)$ is the probability of the frame $x_{mn}$ belonging to the cluster $k$, obtained from the refined video score matrix, and $p(l_n | l_{n-1}) $ are the transition probabilities of moving from the label $l_{n-1}$ at frame $n-1$ to the next label $l_n$ at frame $n$.
+where, $p(x_{mn}|l_n=k) = R_m$ is the probability of the frame $x_{mn}$ belonging to the cluster $k$, obtained from the refined video score matrix, and $p(l_n | l_{n-1}) $ are the transition probabilities of moving from the label $l_{n-1}$ at frame $n-1$ to the next label $l_n$ at frame $n$.
 Given a temporal path, Eq.~(\ref{eq:decode}) can be solved with a Viterbi algorithm \cite{viterbi}.

 The temporal path estimation is the key for the decoding.
-While in weakly-supervised action segmentation the temporal path (i.e, the order of sub-actions) is usually assumed to be known, in unsupervised setting it can only be estimated.
-Previous work~\cite{kukleva2019unsupervisedtemporalembedding} proposed an estimation of the temporal path that is limited to be strictly single directional and each sub-action can appear at most once in the path.
-Such a path may suit for dataset with simple activity structures, e.g., Breakfast~\cite{breakfast}, however, begins to fail when the structure of activities gets more complex.
-For instance, a single sub-action may occur multiple times, and the order of the sub-actions can be bi-directional (i.e., sub-action $i$ can go to sub-action $j$ and then go back to $i$).
+While in weakly-supervised action segmentation the temporal path (i.e, the order of sub-actions) is usually assumed to be known, in unsupervised setting it can only be estimated, which is challenging.
+Moreover, many of literature work today assume a strict single directional temporal path with each sub-action can appear at most once in the path.
+Such an assumption may suit for dataset with simple activity structures, e.g., Breakfast~\cite{breakfast}, however, begins to fail when the structure of activities gets more complex.
+For instance, in some activities, a single sub-action may occur multiple times, and the order of the sub-actions can be bi-directional (i.e., sub-action $i$ can go to sub-action $j$ and then go back to $i$).
+Such sub-action recurrence brings further difficulties to precisely estimate the temporal path.